 You see the following options in the dialog box:

-This box list all the tables, views, synonyms, queries, imported SQLs, stored procedures, and user-defined data sources in the current catalog data source, which you can select to add to the query or business view.
+The box list all the tables, views, synonyms, queries, imported SQLs, stored procedures, and user-defined data sources in the current catalog data source that you can select to add to the query or business view.